 My goal isn’t to go viral, but for Offline to be a resource for women who are ready to look past social media’s highlight reel and develop what I am calling our unique female codes.
 The conversations are raw and imperfect.
 I haven’t produced a glossy product—I’ve let it have light and shade.
 I’ve cried in a few episodes as well, so there’s that!

 Can you let us in on who we can expect to hear from on Offline?

-I am so honoured to have my healer Jeannie Bourke—owner of Venustus beauty lab—kick us off in episode one.
+I am so honored to have my healer Jeannie Bourke—the owner of Venustus beauty lab—kick us off in episode one.
 She defines self for Offline listeners, then I explore the concept with my special guests in the episodes to follow.
 I won’t share all the names and ruin the surprise, but you can expect to hear from Elle Ferguson, Carmen Hamilton, Zoe Marshall and more.
 It was important to me that I had an existing relationship with the women I interviewed but if Offline continues beyond 12 episodes, I’ll evolve that thinking.

 Can you recall a lightbulb moment that motivated you to pursue your next path?

 No lightbulb moment, but a growing sense that I have a higher purpose—we all do—and that I would need to stay alert to the signals directing me to what it is.
 I’m not saying I’m there, but I feel closer than ever before.
 I am extremely passionate about advocating for young women and creating community.
 I think Offline is one way I can do that but I know there will be others.
 I just need to pay attention!

 Did you face any immediate challenges?
 What was the biggest barrier you had to overcome?